Harf logo

 03 Meet the Founders

-Two people, both in their twenties, both in love with Urdu, both pretty sure kids deserve better content than what's out there.
+Two people, both in their twenties, both in love with Urdu, both sure the language deserves a better way in for everyone who grew up around it.
 That's how Harf started.

 Vaniya smiling in front of bright bougainvillea.